arungudelli/angularjswiki/content/en/material/menu/index.md

 </mat-menu>
 ```

-And attach this second level sub menu list item i.e.,Javascript using  `matMenuTriggerFor`.
+And attach this to second level sub menu list item i.e.,Javascript using  `matMenuTriggerFor`.

 Now our three level Nested Menu is ready.